agilecrm/rest-api/api/TestAPI.md

 - Status 204: Track deleted successfully.
 - Status 401: Unauthorised. (when the user name and password fields are wrong.)

-##7.1 List of Campaigns.
+##7 List of Campaigns.
 ###dev/api/workflows
 Method: GET
-- returns list of campaigns.
+- Returns a list of campaigns

 For the Response in the XML format, add the header 'Accept' as application/xml.
 By default, the response will be in XML format.
 Paging can be applied using the page_size and cursor query parameters.